 Tap your feet to the beats of Ghoomar

-Ghoomar is one of the most celebrated dance forms of Rajasthan.
-Originated in Udaipur, the City of Lakes, Ghoomar is a folk dance of Rajasthan performed on festivities and special occasions.
-The beats of Ghoomar are popular not only across India but has also traveled across the world.
+Ghoomar is one of the most celebrated dance forms in Rajasthan.
+Originating in Udaipur, the City of Lakes, Ghoomar is a folk dance of Rajasthan performed on festivities and special occasions.
+The beats of Ghoomar are popular not only across India but have also traveled across the world.
 Visit Rajasthan during the festivals to witness this beautiful dance form.

-Apart from Ghoomar, there are various other dance forms performed by the different Rajasthani tribes including Bhopa, Tejali, Kathputli, and Chang.
+Apart from Ghoomar, various other dance forms are performed by the different Rajasthani tribes, including Bhopa, Tejali, Kathputli, and Chang.
 You can experience these graceful dance forms at Chokhi Dhani, Jaipur.

 Lose yourself in Rajasthan’s rhythms and ragas

 Rajasthani music is famous worldwide.
-The different music groups like Manganiyars, Langas, Banjaras and Jogis narrate the culture and history through their songs.
-The Langas are exclusive to Muslims while Manganiyars follow a more liberal approach.
-These music performances essentially sing ballads of the heroic deeds of the Rajasthani rulers, their romances, and also about the daily life of the women folk.
+Different music groups like Manganiyars, Langas, Banjaras, and Jogis narrate the culture and history through their songs.
+The Langas are exclusive to Muslims, while Manganiyars follow a more liberal approach.
+These music performances essentially sing ballads of the heroic deeds of the Rajasthani rulers, their romances, and the daily life of the women folk.

 Feel the Festivities in Rajasthan

 It’s the month of November and December that witnesses Pushkar in its best form when the Pushkar Mela is organized.
-Pushkar has the only Brahma temple in the entire world and taking a dip in the holy water of Pushkar Sarovar is considered to be very auspicious.
-People across the world come to Ajmer Shareef and Pushkar and enjoy the vibrant colors the city paints itself in.
+Pushkar has the only Brahma temple in the world, and taking a dip in the holy water of Pushkar Sarovar is considered very auspicious.
+People around the globe come to Ajmer Shareef and Pushkar and enjoy the vibrant colors the city paints itself in.

 Rajasthan Travel Guide: A Journey to The Land of Legends